-Cedar needs to be maintained regularly because, the longer you wait, the more difficult it will be to restore cedar to its natural look.
+Cedar needs to be maintained regularly because, the longer you wait, the more difficult it will be to restore to its natural look.
 The good news is, at least it’s easy!

 1. Repairing any damage

-To begin, walk around your home with hammer in hand and bang in any nails sticking out of the wood.
+To begin, walk around your cedar home with hammer in hand and bang in any nails sticking out of the wood.

-Also look for any missing or damaged boards.
+Look for any missing or damaged boards.
 In general, you want to avoid adding new wood as it will not match your existing cedar.
 The nature of cedar is that each tree has a lot of variety and cedar changes with age.
 Any new boards can be obvious.

 However, rotten boards should always be replaced with new cedar boards and this new board will fade over time, blending in with the rest.
 For an even better fit, wash your home down and re-stain/paint it.
 Your home will look great!